toaomatis/particles_01/README.md

 * World Gravity (how strong the ground will attract each particle)
 * Mutual gravity between particles
 * The mass of the particles
-* The length of the trace of a particle
+* The length of the trace of a particle (Beware of the macro TRACE)
-* The restitution (friction) when a particle interact with another particle or the bounds of the screen Unfortunalty, these parameters are all hardcoded in particle.c, so after you alter them, you need to recompile the source(s) and restart the application to take effect.
+* The restitution (friction) when a particle interact with another particle or the bounds of the screen

+Unfortunalty, these parameters are all hardcoded in particle.c, so after you alter them, you need to recompile the source(s) and restart the application to take effect.